stevewhims/HelloWorldCppWindowsAppSDK/README.md

 # A C++/WinRT Windows App SDK 0.8.1 Hello, World! app ported from a UWP app

-This repo contains the result of taking A simple C++/WinRT UWP Hello, World! app ([HelloWorldCppUWP](https://github.com/stevewhims/HelloWorldCppUWP)), and porting it to the Windows App SDK.
+This repo contains the result of taking a simple C++/WinRT UWP Hello, World! app ([HelloWorldCppUWP](https://github.com/stevewhims/HelloWorldCppUWP)), and porting it to the Windows App SDK.

 ## Install the Windows App SDK 0.8.1 VSIX